How to photograph sunglasses and glasses for online stores?

-How to photograph eyewear for online stores and are glasses considered jewelry in photography?
-This case study — the first in our new series — gives you all the essentials to produce high-fidelity photographs of eyewear for your online store and to take the best sunglass picture possible.
+How to photograph sunglasses and glasses for online stores and are glasses considered jewelry in photography?
+This case study — the first in our new series — gives you all the essentials tools to produce high-fidelity photographs of eyewear for your online store and to take the best sunglass picture possible.
 It’s based on the expertise of several product photographers, graphic designers and marketing executives, all experts in the eyewear industry.
 Discover our product photography tutorial and all key factors to take a picture of glasses like no other.

 Unwrap your items and organize them by category, by model / design, and by type (e.g. glasses vs. sunglasses, or black glasses vs transparent glasses).
 Select relevant names for each category.
-In the case of prescription eyewear, the main issue is handling different materials and different types of glass and frames.
+In the case of prescription glasses, the main issue is handling different materials and different types of glass and frames.
 Good preparation helps you achieve optimum efficiency when shooting a large number of items.
 For instance, you can start by photographing the simpler models, then finish with the more unique designs that may require different settings.
 Don’t forget to remove any dust, fingerprints and smudges on the eyewear before you start shooting: even minor defect will be seen in your eye glass image if you don’t.

 Lighting and digital device settings are essential and should complement one another.
 To make items stand out, the white background should be as neutral and as luminous as possible without washing out the color or texture of the item (avoid a gray background if possible).
 The quality of the final results depends on finding the right balance between these factors.
 Don’t be afraid to play around with the three main parameters on your digital camera: aperture, speed and ISO.
 You can then experiment with lights aimed in different directions until you obtain the desired exposure and mirror effects.
 You can also try using light reflectors for more precise results.
 Finally, don’t forget to choose the right lenses for your eyewear and macro photography.